jnambo/Homework-Assignment-1/README.md

   }
   ...
   badRequest: {
-    // a special handler group which propouse is to group all handlers for those request we cannot be
+    // a special handler group which purpose is to group all handlers for those request that we cannot
-    // attend normally for example a requested path that is not found or an un-sopported HTTP method }
+    // attend normally, for example, a requested path that is not found or an unsupported HTTP method }
 }
 ```

 ## handlers.js
-This file contains all the logic for the hanlders, if we need to add a new **path|handler** this is the file you should
+This file contains all the logic for the handlers, if we need to add a new **path|handler** this is the file you should
 modify